getify/You-Dont-Know-JS/scope-closures/ch8.md

 // Suzy
 ```

-Rather than specifying `defineStudent()` as an IIFE, we just define it as a normal standalone function, which is commonly referred to in this pattern as a "module factory" function.
+Rather than specifying `defineStudent()` as an IIFE, we just define it as a normal standalone function, which is commonly referred to in this context as a "module factory" function.

-We then call the module factory, producing an instance of the module that we name `fullTime`. `fullTime.getName(..)` can now invoke the method on that specific instance.
+We then call the module factory, producing an instance of the module that we label `fullTime`.
+This module instance implies a new instance of the inner scope, and thus a new closure that `getName(..)` holds over `records`. `fullTime.getName(..)` now invokes the method on that specific instance.

 #### Classic Module Definition